A meshless data-tailored approach to compute statistics from scattered data with adaptive radial basis functions: Methodology

 i.e.\ the distance to the farthest neighbour in $\mathcal{N}_m$.
 Under locally quasi-uniform sampling, larger values of $r_{g,k}$ correspond to lower local sampling density.
 The set $\{r_{g,k}\}$ is used in the following step to bias the selection of points toward sparsely sampled regions.

-\textbf{Step 2: Adaptive sampling (lines 13 to 18).} Adaptive sampling is used to reduce the size of the regression problem while preserving resolution in the regions that matter most.
-The sampling strategy combines two criteria, both derived from the information computed in Step~1: (i) the local gradient magnitude estimate $\mathbf{G}_g$, which identifies areas of strong spatial variation, and (ii) the local sampling density, inferred from the neighbourhood radius $r_{g,k}$, which highlights sparsely populated regions.
+\textbf{Step 2: Adaptive downsampling (lines 13 to 18).} This step aims at reducing the size of the regression problem by selecting a subset of points from an already available dataset, while preserving resolution in the regions that matter most.
+It assumes that the initial dataset is sufficiently informative to resolve the relevant flow gradients, and focuses on identifying an optimal subset for the RBF approximation.

+The downsampling strategy combines two criteria, both derived from the information computed in Step~1: (i) the local gradient magnitude estimate $\mathbf{G}_g$, which identifies areas of strong spatial variation, and (ii) the local sampling density, inferred from the neighbourhood radius $r_{g,k}$, which highlights sparsely populated regions.

+The gradient criterion is based on the idea that regions of high gradients generally need more samples than regions of low gradients.
+This is required for two reasons.
+First, because high gradients require small bases, which in turn demand denser sampling to ensure sufficient support.
+Second, because regions of high gradients are usually associated with strong turbulence and thus require more samples for statistical convergence.
+To moderate the influence of the gradient on the sampling anisotropy, the absolute gradient values $|\mathbf{G}_g|$ obtained in the previous step are low-pass filtered using a Gaussian kernel with standard deviation $\sigma_S$.

+It is worth stressing that the smoothed gradient does not aim to reproduce local gradient fields but to provide a robust indicator for guiding the adaptive downsampling and basis construction.